Session 12

 We'll discuss (1) and (2) bellow, followed by (3) and (4) in separate sections.

-Multiple Pause Windows
+Multiple Pause Forms

 Consider a script that loads sound files from a directory, waits for the user to evaluate the sounds, and than writes the evaluated sounds back to the disk.
 The script provides 3 directories to save the evaluated sounds, good, decent, and poor, and asks the user to choose one before saving.
 Here's the load file loop, which should look familiar to you: